-All digital photographs or videos should be downloaded to a CD attached to this statements.
+All digital photographs or videos should be downloaded to a CD, USB or some other form of digital storage, attached to this statement.

-On (date) I attended (location) and took the photographs on the CD attached to this statement.
+On (date) I attended (location) and took the photographs on the CD/USB attached to this statement.